Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 How do I market an as-is home?

-- Be upfront: Clearly state that the property is being sold as is in your listing and marketing materials.
+• Be upfront: Clearly state that the property is being sold as is in your listing, marketing materials, or initial discussions with potential buyers.
 Being honest about the home’s condition builds trust with buyers and can prevent wasted time on unlikely offers.

 How much do I lose by selling a house as-is?

 Several factors impact the home’s final sale price and how much you could lose selling as-is rather than making repairs and selling a turnkey property.
-It really depends on the current state of the overall market, your local market, and the state of the property.
+It really depends on the current state of the overall market, your local market, and the property condition.

 A property selling as-is with no major structural issues will be in a different situation from a property selling as-is with a crumbling foundation.
 Your real estate agent will have a good idea of the local market and be able to advise you on how much you could lose selling as-is.